fastai/fastai/docs/imports.md

 ```
 will populate the current namespace with these external modules in addition to fastai-specific functions and variables.
 This page documents these convenience imports, which are defined in [fastai.imports](https://github.com/fastai/fastai/blob/master/fastai/imports).

 Note: since this document was manually created, it could be outdated by the time you read it.
-To get the up-date-listing of imports, use:
+To get the up-to-date listing of imports, use:

 ```python
 python -c 'a = set([*vars().keys(), "a"]); from fastai.basics import *; print(*sorted(set(vars().keys())-a), sep="\n")'